vatsalya-gupta/bgutbook/manuscript/part_0_introduction/chapter_000_preface.md

 ## The prompt

 The command line always prints a fixed string in front of each line when waiting for input.
 This is aptly called _prompt_.
 The prompt is highly customisable, as it is an invaluable source of information to have handy.
-My prompt, for example, typically contains the full path of the directory I'm in at the moment, so that I have a clear idea of my position at any time.
+My prompt, for example, typically contains the full path of the directory I'm in at the moment so that I have a clear idea of my position at any time.
 Many people add the current time, or the Git branch they are in at the moment.
 Since the prompt changes from system to system, and from user to user, it is custom to represent it with a dollar sign `$`.
 So this

 ``` sh
 $ command --option value --another-option another-value
 ```

 means that you are supposed to type the string from `command`, as the `$` is already there in some form on your terminal.

 I will often show the output of the command as it appears on the terminal, just under the prompt, like this